[Show All Solutions]

 all minus signs to plus signs.
 Remember

-that absolute value takes a number and makes sure that it’s positive.
+that absolute value takes a number and makes sure that it’s positive or zero.
 To convince yourself of this try plugging in

 a number, say